For RCMP information on the various levels of police checks and other related information, please visit http://www.rcmp-grc.gc.ca/cr-cj/index-eng.htm.

 We do not disclose any non-criminal driving offences.
 If the job you are applying for requires proof of a clear driving record, you can obtain your Driver's Abstract from the Ministry of Transportation.
 However, we will disclose any driving offences under the Criminal Code, such as Impaired Driving, Dangerous Driving, Criminal Negligence, etc., as well as the disposition.

-Why does it take so long to get my police done?
+Why does it take so long to get my check done?

-We process a large volume of police record check requests each year for various employers as well as school boards and minor sporting leagues.
+On average, we process close to 30,000 police screening check requests each year for various employers as well as school boards and minor sporting leagues.
 Each one must be queried, the results analyzed, and in the case of potential police contacts, reports must be reviewed individually.
-If you've resided at an address outside LaSalle in recent years, we must also contact that police service to conduct a query of their local records.
+If you've resided at an address outside Port Hope in recent years, we must also contact that police service to conduct a query of their local records.
 All of this takes time and resources.
 While we can usually complete your police check well within the stated timeframes, there may be occasions where information is delayed or requires further confirmation.

 Can I get my police check done any faster?

-We do not have a system in place to process 'rush' requests.
+We do not have a system in place to process 'rush' jobs.
 No one applicant is more or less important than the next person.
+It would not be fair to do it for one person and not for someone else.
 We appreciate that everyone would like their check completed as quickly as possible, and we strive to minimize the turnaround time as best we can.

 What if I don't disclose all the pages of my police check, or alter the information prior to showing it to an employer?